UNITS & PROJECT LIST

 Breakup 1 define the spaces occupied by major objects or forms in your

 Breakup 2 defines the areas inside each of the primary spaces.

 visual content.
 Analyze 3 pictures or photos.

-of these visual items.
-Use one page for each
+and detail of these visual items.
+Use one page for each picture.